Detention (American TV series)

-Detention is an American animated television series created by Bob Doucette that premiered on Kids' WB on September 11, 1999 to March 25, 2000.
+Detention is an American animated television series created by Bob Doucette and produced by Warner Bros.
+Television Animation that premiered on Kids' WB on September 11, 1999, to March 25, 2000.
 The series ran for one season of 13 half-hour episodes.

 Synopsis

-The series is about a group of eight lawless 6th grade students from Benedict Arnold Middle School in Oak Forest who continually find themselves in detention.
+The series is about a group of eight lawless 6th grade students from Benedict Arnold Middle School in the town of Oak Forest who continually find themselves in detention overseen by the detention warden Eugenia P. Kisskillya.
 The kids are constantly trying to stay out of detention and out of trouble.